-The surveys continue with an experimental module, in which survey respondents are exposed to an information treatment shifting their perceived uncertainty about the exchange rate and in which they are offered access to a special report about the exchange rate to be published three months after the survey.
+The surveys continue with an experimental module, in which respondents are exposed to an information treatment shifting their perceived exchange rate uncertainty and are offered access to a special report about the exchange rate to be published three months later.
 The experimental design is described in detail in Section 4 below.